 Who is this course for?

-Before accepting your application we need to be as certain as we can (although we cannot guarantee this) that you will meet the eligibility requirements set by the ARB.
+Before accepting your booking we need to be as certain as we can (although we cannot guarantee this) that you will meet the eligibility requirements set by the ARB.
 Therefore the entry requirements for our course is 5 years full-time architectural education.
 However, eligibility questions regarding the exam itself must be referred to the ARB.

 By the end of the course you will understand: